 This is a lot easier than you might think, but it takes time.
 You can’t trick people into joining your list, and you should never buy email lists, but there are some brilliant ways to tempt people into handing you their email address voluntarily.

 The first actually lies within your WiFi service.
 If you offer the ability for guests to give you their email address in exchange for free WiFi and notification of exclusive offers in the future, you’ll be amazed by how many do just that.

 You can do the same on your website.
 Make sure your online booking system requires email address entry and always ensure you ask for it if you ever run any form of competition or promotion.
-Just remember to abide by the GDPR’s guidelines and make it ultra-clear what you’ll be doing with personal data.
+Just remember to abide by and make it ultra-clear what you’ll be doing with personal data.

 Here’s three ideas to get you started with email list building: